 Visitors

-Scuola del Cuoio today remains the largest genuine laboratory in the city where clients can witness the artisans create leather goods in the midst of the old buildings.
-Visitors and clients have included: Royal Families of England, Japan, and Sweden, the Queen of Greece, Senator and Mrs. Ted Kennedy, Madeleine Albright, former U.S. President Ronald Reagan, and former First Ladies Nancy Reagan and Barbara Bush.
-Visitors from the entertainment world have included: James Stewart, Cary Grant, Paul Newman, Grace Kelly, Katharine Hepburn, Audrey Hepburn, and Olivia de Havilland.
-[Add your name here as a visitor of Scuola del Cuoio]
+The most noteworthy visitors and clients have included the Royal Families of England, Japan, and Sweden, the Queen of Greece, Senator and Mrs. Ted Kennedy, Madeleine Albright, former U.S. President Ronald Reagan, and former First Ladies Nancy Reagan and Barbara Bush.
+Visitors from the entertainment world have included James Stewart, Cary Grant, Paul Newman, Grace Kelly, Katharine Hepburn, and Audrey Hepburn.
+[Hopefully, you’ll add your name here as a visitor of Scuola del Cuoio]